openplanetary/opm-website/content/docs/basemaps/_index.md

 ---
 title: 'Basemaps'
-weight: 2
+weight: 4
 loadLeafletResources: true
 ---

-We are designing and making accessible a collection of basemaps that can be used for the development of planetary web mapping applications.
+We are designing and making accessible a collection of basemaps that can be used for the development of planetary web map applications.
 All our basemaps are currently XYZ-based Web Mercator projected tiles that can be fetched using web clients such as Leaflet or OpenLayers.

 ## Interactive map examples